 Days to Celebrate in January

 The holidays may be over.
 But there’s always an official, most likely silly, day to celebrate every day of the year.

 Why not make the most of them and be silly with your child?
 These are the days your kids will remember.
 When you became a kid with them.

-So download your January celebration calendar from the resource library and find some ways to bring some fun into what is normally a dreary month.
+So click here to download your January list of celebrations and find some ways to bring some fun into what is normally a dreary month.

-I’ve highlighted a couple below but there are 87 official holidays in the calendar from the Resource Library.
+I’ve highlighted a couple below but there are 87 official holidays in the calendar I’ve listed for you here.
 The best way to use it is to hang it up and highlight a few celebrations to observe throughout the month.